sonphantrung/AIHubDocs-en/assets/Extra/Model Maker Role.md

 ***
 ###### ‎
 #### :icon-chevron-right: The audio demo has an instrumental.
-- Due to concerns over copyright, don't include **ANY** music on the audio demo, even if it's not copyrighted.
+- Don't include **ANY** music on the audio demo, even if it's not copyrighted.
+This is due to:

+     - Concerns over copyright.
+     - In many cases, the music can "hide" the flaws of the voice models, making it harder to judge the quality of the model.
 ***
 #### :icon-chevron-right: The audio demo is altered.
 - Don't add reverb, equalize, or alter the demo in any way, as that won't be a faithful representation of the model.
 It must be the raw, unmodified output from RVC.